ethereum/ethereum-org-website/src/content/developers/tutorials/run-node-raspberry-pi/index.md

 Once the deposit data file is available on the computer running the launchpad, it can be dragged and dropped onto the `+` on the launchpad screen.
 Follow the instructions on the screen to send a transaction to the deposit contract.

-Back on the Raspberry Pi, a validator cna be started.
+Back on the Raspberry Pi, a validator can be started.
 This requires importing the validator keys, setting the address to collect rewards, then starting the preconfigured validator process.
-The example below is for Lighthouse - instructions for other consensus clients are available on the [Ethereum on Arm docs](https://ethereum-on-arm-documentation.readthedocs.io/en/latest/kiln/kiln-testnet.html#lighthouse):
+The example below is for Lighthouse—instructions for other consensus clients are available on the [Ethereum on Arm docs](https://ethereum-on-arm-documentation.readthedocs.io/en/latest/kiln/kiln-testnet.html#lighthouse):

 ```shell
 # import the validator keys